christophgil/ZIPsFS/INSTALL.md

 # Dependencies

 ZIPsFS is written in standard C according to the POSIX industry strandard.
+It has been developed on Linux.
-Installation works with both compilers, gcc and clang.
-Install the required libraries.
-The command for Ubuntu Linux:
+Installation works with
+both compilers, gcc and clang.

-    sudo apt-get install  libfuse3.3 libzip4 libfuse3-dev libzip-dev build-essential
+First install the required libraries and packages.

+ - bash
+ - libfuse3
+ - libzip
+ - libfuse3-dev
+ - libzip-dev
+ - build-essential (The C compiler and make)

-For FreeBSD, NetBSD and MacOSX please see find instructions in [INSTALL_other_than_Linux](./INSTALL_other_than_Linux.md) It is likely that the quick installation script will work for you.
+For FreeBSD, NetBSD and MacOSX please see instructions in [INSTALL_other_than_Linux](./INSTALL_other_than_Linux.md) It is likely that the quick installation script will work for you.